Conjecture on the lower bound of the length-scale critical exponent $\nu$ at continuous phase transitions: Introduction

-A fundamental issue in the renormalization-group (RG) theory of critical phenomena~\cite{Wilson-83, WK-74, Fisher-74, Wegner-76, PP-book, ZJ-book, PV-02} concerns the allowed range of values of the critical exponents defined at continuous phase transitions.
-In this paper we conjecture an exponent inequality that should hold at standard continuous transitions, which admit effective descriptions in terms of $d$-dimensional Landau-Ginzburg-Wilson (LGW) $\Phi^4$ theories~\cite{ZJ-book,BLZ-74,BLZ-76,Aharony-76,PV-02,V-07}, with a multicomponent order-parameter scalar field ${\bm \varphi}$.
+The derivation of exact inequalities for the critical exponents defined at continuous phase transitions is a crucial issue in the theory of critical phenomena~\cite{Wilson-83, WK-74, Fisher-74, Wegner-76, PP-book, ZJ-book, PV-02}.
+In this paper we conjecture an exponent inequality that should hold at standard continuous transitions admitting an effective description in terms of $d$-dimensional Landau-Ginzburg-Wilson (LGW) $\Phi^4$ theories~\cite{ZJ-book,BLZ-74,BLZ-76,Aharony-76,PV-02,V-07}.

-We consider critical behaviors characterized by the presence of a single relevant symmetry-preserving perturbation of the critical point, which may be identified with the reduced temperature $t = (T-T_c)/T_c$ in many cases.
-In LGW theories this corresponds to Hamiltonians with a single quadratic term $r \,{\bm \varphi}\cdot{\bm \varphi}$, where $r$ controls the approach to criticality in the absence of external symmetry-breaking sources.
-The length scale $\xi$ of the critical modes diverges as $\xi \sim |\delta r|^{-\nu}$, where $\delta r = r-r_c$ is the deviation from the critical point and $\nu$ is a critical exponent, which only depends on the universality class of the transition.
-If the transition is continuous, $\nu$ should be larger than $1/d$.
-Indeed, a RG analysis shows that $\nu=1/d$ characterizes the singular behavior at first-order transitions~\cite{NN-75,FB-82,PF-83,FP-85,CLB-86,Binder-87,BK-90,LK-91,BK-92, VRSB-93,CPPV-04,CNPV-14,PV-24}.
+We consider critical behaviors characterized by the presence of a single relevant symmetry-preserving perturbation, which may be identified with the reduced temperature $t = (T-T_c)/T_c$ in many cases.
+In LGW $\Phi^4$ theories with a multicomponent order-parameter scalar field ${\bm \varphi}$, this scenario corresponds to Hamiltonians with a single quadratic term $r \,{\bm \varphi}\cdot{\bm \varphi}$, where $r$ controls the approach to criticality in the absence of external symmetry-breaking sources.
+The length scale $\xi$ of the critical modes diverges as $\xi \sim |\bar r|^{-\nu}$, where $\bar r = r-r_c$ is the deviation from the critical point.
+The critical exponent $\nu$ depends on the universality class of the continuous transition, which can be identified by a few global properties of the critical modes, such as their spatial dimensions $d$, their symmetry and symmetry-breaking pattern at the transition.

+At continuous transitions the critical exponent $\nu$ must be larger than $1/d$.
+Indeed, in finite-size renormalization-group (RG) analyses $\nu=1/d$ characterizes the emergent singular behavior of first-order transitions~\cite{NN-75,FB-82,PF-83,FP-85,CLB-86,Binder-87,BK-90,LK-91,BK-92, VRSB-93,PV-24}.
 The lower bound $\nu > 1/d$ has often been used as a criterion to distinguish continuous from first-order transitions in numerical analyses.
-However, a systematic examination (as far as we know, see below) of the results for the continuous transitions shows that there are no analytic, (sufficiently robust) numerical or experimental estimates of $\nu$ with $\nu<1/2$, suggesting that $\nu$ always satisfies $\nu\gtrsim 1/2$, which is stronger than $\nu>1/d$ for $d>2$.
-Here, we address this issue, and conjecture a lower bound for $\nu$, see Eq.~(\ref{nubound}) below, which explains the apparent absence of continuous transitions with $\nu\lesssim 1/2$.
+However, a systematic examination (as far as we know, see below) of the results for the continuous transitions shows that there are no analytic, (sufficiently robust) numerical or experimental estimates of $\nu$ with $\nu<1/2$, suggesting that $\nu$ actually satisfies $\nu\gtrsim 1/2$.
+This inequality is significantly stronger than $\nu>1/d$ for $d>2$ and, in particular, for $d=3$.